 In extraction from AspP, there is no C^0 in the embedded clause.
-The movement-trigger analysis predicts that, in the absence of a C^0 in the embedded clause, the fronting particle would appear attached to the matrix verb (see (53)).
+The movementtrigger analysis predicts that, in the absence of a C^0 in the embedded clause, the fronting particle would appear attached to the matrix verb (see (49)).
 However, this prediction is incorrect: the absence of C^0 in the embedded clause bleeds the appearance of wi in the matrix clause.
-In contrast, our analysis makes the correct prediction, since the absence of an embedded C^0 prevents the appearance of wi in the matrix clause because there is no intermediate movement step in Spec,CP (compare (54) with (40)).
+In contrast, our analysis makes the correct prediction, since the absence of an embedded C^0 prevents the appearance of wi in the matrix clause because there is no intermediate movement step in Spec,CP (compare (49) with (37)).

-Put differently, our analysis can account for the asymmetry between extraction from full versus reduced clauses, whereas the movement trigger analysis predicts the opposite asymmetry from the one that is attested.
-We therefore reject the movement trigger analysis.
+Put differently, our analysis can account for the attested asymmetry between extraction from full versus reduced clauses, whereas the movement trigger/whagreement analysis predicts a different asymmetry.
+We therefore reject this analysis.